LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 Now, let's hop into the specifics of how this app was built!

-## What makes this soundboard tick?
+## So what makes this soundboard tick?

 A GridView control that will dynamically display our sounds:
 ```xml